sunilabrahamindia/sunilabraham/publications/linking-aadhaar-social-media-encryption.md

 permalink: /publications/linking-aadhaar-social-media-encryption/
 ---

-**Linking Aadhaar with social media or ending encryption is counterproductive** is an opinion column by Sunil Abraham, published in *Prime Time* on 26 August 2019.
+**Linking Aadhaar with Social Media or Ending Encryption is Counterproductive** is an opinion column by Sunil Abraham, published in *Prime Time* on 26 August 2019.
 The article analyses the policy debate surrounding the linking of Aadhaar numbers with social media accounts and the potential consequences of curbing encryption.
-Abraham argues that such moves would undermine privacy, national security, and technological sovereignty.
+Sunil Abraham argues that such moves would undermine privacy, national security, and technological sovereignty.

 ## Contents